creusot-rs/creusot/README.md

 **Creusot** is a *deductive verifier* for Rust code.
 It verifies your code is safe from panics, overflows, and assertion failures.
 By adding annotations you can take it further and verify your code does the *correct* thing.

-Creusot works by translating Rust code to WhyML, the verification and specification language of [Why3](https://www.why3.org).
+Creusot works by translating Rust code to [Coma](https://coma-ivl.codeberg.page/), an intermediate verification language of the [Why3 Platform](https://www.why3.org).
 Users can then leverage the full power of Why3 to (semi)-automatically discharge the verification conditions!

 See [ARCHITECTURE.md](ARCHITECTURE.md) for technical details.

 ## Help and Discussions

 If you need help using Creusot or would like to discuss, you can post on the [discussions forum](https://github.com/creusot-rs/creusot/discussions) or join our [Zulip chat](https://why3.zulipchat.com/#narrow/stream/341707-creusot)!

+## Documentation

+- To learn how to write code with Creusot: [guide](https://creusot-rs.github.io/creusot/guide)
+- To see the API of `creusot_contracts` (Creusot's "standard library"): [`creusot_contracts` API](https://creusot-rs.github.io/creusot/doc/creusot_contracts)

 ## Citing Creusot